 I've recently started maining jungle with Maokai, for two reasons.
 One, the duo lane strategy is becoming very rare, so it isn't usually necessary to be there for your bot laner.
-Two, the biggest problem with my duo lane build is the lack of early AP and CDR.
-By going into the jungle, you get Spirit of the Spectral Wraith very early, which solves both of those stat requirements.

 As previously mentioned, I tend to play Maokai tanky AP.
 I think that he fails to live up to his full potential as a pure mage or pure tank.
 A pure mage sacrificing much needed defense for a melee initiator, and a pure tank without a taunt is fairly easily ignored, plus you miss out on his high AP ratios on his spells.
 I take mostly defensive runes.
 As a tank, your main goal is to protect the team.
 Once (or rather, if) you have a full build, you want the turrets to tickle.
 You should be able to tank them without many minions, and allow your team to crush the towers without having to worry about taking damage.
 Maokai is tied (with Poppy) for having the highest natural armor of any champ in League of Legends.
 Between this fact, and his passive, he's set up to be one hell of a tank.
 For his runes, I recommend getting as much defense as possible, while getting just the right amount (I mean it, these quints can easily mean the difference between a kill/assist) of extra movement speed (MS) on the side.
 You wanna be able to catch the target with your W, Twisted Advance, which can lead to some truly EPIC ensnares.
 If you do, your team has a golden opportunity to eat the victim alive.